mahkons/Lottery-ticket-hypothesis/docs/ComparePruners.md

 # Compare Pruners

-GlobalPruner -- prunes weights with the smallest magnitude in network
+GlobalPruner -- prunes weights with the smallest magnitude
 LayerwisePruner -- prunes weights with the smallest magnitude in each layer.
 Does not prune biases
 ERPruner -- like layerwise, but prunes big layers more, than small ones.
 Does not prune biases

+Plots averaged over four experiments

 ![100%](/docs/Compare100.png)
 ![51%](/docs/Compare51.png)